Adaptive Parameter Estimation under Finite Excitation: Introduction

-In this paper, the symbol $\|\cdot\|$ is used to represent the 2-norm of vectors and matrices.
-And we use $I$ and 0 to represent an identity matrix and a null matrix/vector with the appropriate dimension, respectively.
-For a matrix $A \in \mathbb{R}^{n \times n}$, $A \geq 0$ denotes semi-positive definite, and $A > 0$ denotes positive definite.
-Moreover, the eigenvalues of a matrix $A$ are represented by $\mathfrak{e}_i(A)$, where $i=1,2,\ldots,n$.
+\textbf{Notations:} The symbol $\|\cdot\|$ represents the 2-norm of vectors and matrices, and $I$ and 0 represent the identity matrix and a null matrix/vector with appropriate dimensions, respectively.
+For a matrix $A \in \mathbb{R}^{n \times n}$, $A > 0$ indicates it is positive definite (p.d.) and $A \geq 0$ indicates it is positive semi-definite (p.s.d.).
+Moreover, $\mathfrak{e}_i(A)$, $i=1,2,\ldots,n$ denotes the eigenvalues of $A$.
+Moreover, the subscript $(\cdot)_0$ means that the associated variable is constant, and the augment $t$ involved in the notations is omitted unless necessary.

-The desired investigation throughout this paper is the excitation horizons that are crucial for the convergence of parameter estimation, thus two different horizons are defined beforehand.